Payroll compliance frameworks: components & best practices

 - Maintaining accurate records: Maintaining accurate records means documenting the detailed and precise records of all sensitive employee information such as wages, hours worked, benefits, and deductions.
 Businesses who fail to keep accurate records with security and ready for audits face non-compliance issues during audits and other disputes.

 - Ensuring data security: Ensuring data security is the practice of protecting all sensitive information related to employee compensation, such as Social Security numbers, bank account details, and tax records, from unauthorized access or breaches.
-Payroll data is sensitive and businesses are required to make sure that payroll data is secure to avoid legal problems and maintain employee trust in the company.
-This prevents the company from facing data breaches, unauthorized access, and identity theft.
+Payroll data is sensitive and businesses must keep it secure to avoid legal problems and maintain employee trust.
+This prevents data breaches, unauthorized access, and identity theft.

 What are the benefits of payroll compliance?